shefalishr95/Comparative-Analysis-for-Imbalanced-Classification/README.md

 Detailed data processing steps, descriptive statistics, and exploratory data analysis will be presented in subsequent sections.

-## Anticipated Pitfalls
+## Anticipated Pitfalls and Proposed Solutions

 Applying anomaly detection models to classification problems, even imbalanced classification problems, is not a novel approach.
-While several studies have demonstrated the potential of using anomaly detection for imbalanced classification tasks (**citations needed**), the effectiveness of this approach depends heavily on data characteristics and problem context.
+While several studies have demonstrated the potential of using anomaly detection for imbalanced classification tasks, the effectiveness of this approach depends heavily on data characteristics and problem context.
 Before detailing the experimental setup, it is important to understand the potential pitfalls and challenges in applying these methods to e-commerce bestseller classification, particularly with mixed data types.

 #### 1. Fundamental paradigm mistamtch
 The primary pitfall in applying anomaly detection to bestseller classification stems from the fundamental difference in assumptions.
 While classification approaches aim to learn decision boundaries between defined classes, anomaly detection is inherently asymmetric, focusing on characterizing a single "normal" class and identifying deviations from it.
 Speifically, in context of our dataset: